ryandotsmith/nginx-buildpack/readme.md

 The basic idea:
  * Build nginx and dependencies from source
  * Install nginx inside the target app
- * Allow that dyno to configure nginx operation.
+ * Allow the target app to configure nginx operation.

 The original repo was focused on running nginx AND another app server in the target dyno, and synchronizing start and exit for